dmolina/cec2013lsgo/README.rst

 These two functionalities are done with two methods in Benchmark class:

 - **get_num_functions()**

-  Return number of functions in the benchmarks (15)
+  Return the number of functions in the benchmarks (15)

 - **get_info(function_id)**

   Return an array with the following information, where /function_id/ is the identifier of the function, a int value between 1 and 15.

     - lower, upper